Digital asset management: Terminology

 The term media asset management (MAM) may be used in reference to Digital Asset Management when applied to the sub-set of digital objects commonly considered "media", namely audio recordings, photos, and videos.
-Any editing process that involves media, especially video, can make use of a MAM to access media components to be edited together, or to be combined with a live feed, in a fluent manner.
-A MAM typically offers at least one searchable index of the images, audio, and videos it contains constructed from metadata harvested from the images using pattern recognition, or input manually.
+Any editing process that involves media, especially video, can make use of a MAM to access media components to be edited together or combined with a live feed in a fluent manner.
+A MAM typically offers at least one searchable index of the images, audio, and videos it contains, constructed from metadata harvested from the images using pattern recognition, or input manually.

+Digital asset management (DAM) may focus on the electronic management of any form of a digitally stored piece of information.
+DAM is certainly strategic, while MAM is almost always tactical.
+Both asset management primarily reflect long-term stored content that is used for archiving, preservation, and most notably reuse.

 Management

 Creation

-Applications implement digital asset management by importing it from the analog and/or digital domains (by encoding, scanning, optical character recognition, etc.) or by authoring it as new object.
+Applications implement Digital Asset Management (DAM) by importing it from the analog and/or digital domains (by encoding, scanning, optical character recognition, etc.) or by authoring it as a new object.

 Indexing

-A primary function of a DAM system is to make assets easily available to its users by providing a searchable index that supports retrieval of assets by their content and/or metadata.
+A primary function of a DAM system is to make assets easily available to its users by providing a searchable index that supports retrieval of assets by their content and metadata.
 The cataloging function is usually part of the ingestion process for new assets.

 Workflow

-Digital assets will typically have a lifecycle, which may include various states such as creation, approval, live, archived and deleted.
+Digital assets will typically have a lifecycle, which may include various states such as creation, approval, live, archived, and deleted.